wilko2587/PDQN-gym/README.md

 ### James Wilkinson

 We present a PDQN model applied to the platform domain.
+Please install both requirements.txt, and follow the instructions to setup gym-platform below.

-the PDQN agent, pytorch infrastructure, and training/playing proceedure is built in PDQN.py.
+The PDQN agent, pytorch infrastructure, and training/playing proceedure is built in PDQN.py.

 run_PDQN.py should run out-of-the-box, and begin training the agent.